ttopper/CPSC129/docs/02.3_PyGame_1_Drawing/01_Introduction.md

 won’t have to do much typing, and doing so should be instructive.

-As you work your way through the examples look for the bright red comments each time you get to a new program .
+As you work your way through the examples look for the bright red comments each time you get to a new program.
 I have tried to make the code self-explanatory, and have commented each significant addition.
 Comments are not repeated to keep the code spare, so a feature is only described the first time it is added to the code.
 You will have to pay a